ha3ks/ha3ks.github.io/_posts/2024-10-13-Ngnix-Log-Analyzer.md

 So I started watching, taking notes and doing what I could.

-## The the time passed
+## Then the time passed

 Things kinda went onto the back burner for a while, and I mean YEARS!

 So recently with my 'diversify myself' mindset I started some Googling and found myself on [Roadmap.sh](https://roadmap.sh/), specifically The [DevOps Roadmap](https://roadmap.sh/devops) and [DevOps Projects](https://roadmap.sh/devops/projects).

 In here I found the first thing I would take a shot at, make an [Nginx Log Analyzer](https://roadmap.sh/projects/nginx-log-analyser)

 ## More Google

-Turns out I do know a thing ot two about Linux and getting system information and details, things like 'awk', 'sort' 'uniq' and 'sed'.
+Turns out I do know a thing ot two about Linux and getting system information and details, commands like 'awk', 'sort' 'uniq' and 'sed'.

 So I started bashing my keys and ended up making a bash version of the script as well as a Python which I am little more familiar with.

 ## The Code

-Now, all the code is on my GitHub however because I can, here is the bash code:
+Now, all the code is on my [GitHub](https://github.com/ha3ks/Nginx-Log-Analyzer) however because I can, here is the bash code:

 ```
 #!/bin/bash